 John began his career with Richmond Steel Recycling in 1998 and served in a variety of roles with the company.
 A graduate of BCIT’s Transportation Logistics and International Trade option in the Operations Management program, he began his career in the scale.

-John has a cross-section of experience in the industry having worked as a Safety Manager, Senior Buyer and Commercial Manager.
+John has a cross-section of experience in the industry having worked as a Safety Manager, Senior Buyer, and Commercial Manager.
 During John’s tenure, Richmond Steel Recycling grew its business into new markets including Alberta, Alaska and Washington State.
 As Safety Manager, John helped oversee expansions of the safety program to industry-leading levels.

-In 2014, John left Richmond to pursue opportunities working as a consultant for removal of machinery and equipment and brokering scrap metal in Alberta.
+In 2014, John left Richmond to pursue opportunities working as a consultant for the removal of machinery and equipment and brokering scrap metal in Alberta.

-With twenty years of scrap metal experience, knowledge of Western Canada as well as having managed several demolition and equipment removal jobs, John rejoined the Richmond Steel Recycling team in early 2017 as Assistant Manager.
+With twenty-two years of scrap metal experience, knowledge of Western Canada as well as having managed several demolition and equipment removal jobs, John rejoined the Richmond Steel Recycling team in early 2017 as Assistant Manager.

 Doug Hallson, CPA, CA